partiallyordered/postman-migration/notes.md

 Shortcomings of Postman:
 0. Is there any serious organisation that uses postman for automated testing?
 No, that's because of the following.
-1. Impossible to diff, version control, peer review
+1. Impossible to diff, version control, peer review.
+Example: https://github.com/casablanca-project/test-scripts/pull/167/files
 2. Global state shared between tests
 3. Code reuse is difficult and painful
     * it's difficult to factor repeated code into a function for reuse elsewhere in the tests